slow braised osso buco

 Slow-Braised Osso Buco

-Written by Patrick Montgomery
+Written by: Patrick Montgomery

-For the Osso Buco:
+Ingredients For Slow-Braised Osso Buco:

 • 4 Wagyu Beef Shanks (Osso Buco cut) or Black Angus Osso Buco